Nobody Was Happy in the Situation That We Were In

-When asked if child care in Vermont is affordable, Kathleen Bookchin takes a very long pause before responding: “Affordable is such an interesting word.
+Affordable is such an interesting word.
 You have to make it affordable—you really don’t have a choice.
-For our family, we were lucky, we had two working parents, and we were able to afford that.”
-Kathleen and her husband were fortunate enough to have space in their budget that could accommodate the costs of full-time child care, but they didn’t realize that simply finding a space that worked for their family would be such a challenge.
+For our family, we were lucky, we had two working parents, and we were able to afford child care.
+My husband and I were fortunate enough to have space in our budget that could accommodate the costs of full-time child care, but we didn’t realize that simply finding a space that worked for our family would be such a challenge.

-Like many young parents, Kathleen and her husband were initially dismayed by the length of the waiting lists at the facilities they liked.
-They looked at child care close to work and home, but those options were limited: “The daycare that we wanted to be in closer to work was a 15 month wait, and the daycare closer to home was a two year wait.”
+We were initially dismayed by the length of the waiting lists at the facilities we liked.
+We looked at child care close to work and home, but those options were limited.
+The child care program that we wanted to be in closer to work was a 15 month wait, and the one closer to home was a two year wait.

-So they chose the only option that seemed viable at the time: they stayed on the waiting list at their ideal location, but started their son at a facility with openings that happened to be located an hour from their home.
-This meant that dropping off her son at child care before work and picking him up after work added an extra two hours to Kathleen’s day.
-They all quickly tired of the added stress of this arrangement.
-Kathleen remembers, “It wore my husband out, it wore me out, it wore my son out—no one was happy.”
+So we chose the only option that seemed viable at the time: we stayed on the waiting list at our ideal location, and started our son at a facility with openings an hour from our home.
+Dropping him off at child care before work and picking him up after work added an extra two hours to my day.
+We all quickly tired of the added stress of this arrangement.
+It wore my husband out, it wore me out, it wore my son out—no one was happy.